browneryan/zappos-php/README.md

 ## Description

-Lists local shoe stores and the brands of shoes they carry in a database, which a user can modify by adding more brands.
+Lists local shoe stores and the brands of shoes they carry in a database, which a user can modify by adding more brands to a store.

 ## Setup